Sex toys as a couple: how to bring up the subject with your partner?

 What if your partner felt in competition with the sex toy?

-This is one of the objections that comes up regularly when one partner wishes to introduce sex toys into the relationship: "I'm not enough for you," "you need more," "you're not fulfilled with me and you didn't dare tell me"… Your partner interprets your request as an implicit message: they think you are not satisfied in your intimate life.
+This is one of the objections that comes up regularly when one partner wishes to introduce sex toys into the relationship: "I'm not enough for you", "you need more", "you're not fulfilled with me and you didn't dare tell me"… Your partner interprets your request as an implicit message: they think you are not satisfied in your intimate life.

-Rekindling performance anxiety
+Reigniting performance anxiety

 You can simply present the idea as a shared curiosity.